VictorCazanave/oetem/README.md

 ### TODO
 * ~~Disable submit button when form not valid~~
 * ~~Move nextPath prop in App~~
+* ~~Transform When/Where/What into dumb components~~
-* Transform When/Where/What into dumb components
+* Transform XxxInput components into dumb components
 * Tablet/Desktop styles
 * Buttons hover styles
 * About modal